-Hays, a Republican, was the representative for Alabama's 4th congressional district from 1875 to 1877.
+Hays was the representative for Alabama’s 4th congressional district and was a Republican.
+He served from 1875 to 1877.

 From Dec 1869 to Mar 1877, Hays missed 843 of 1,869 roll call votes, which is 45.1%.
 This is much worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.

 |Dec 1873-Feb 1874||78||18||23.1%||70th|

 |Dec 1875-Mar 1876||60||52||86.7%||98th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - Biographical Directory of the United States Congress for the photo